Portrait of Frédéric Chopin and George Sand

 Mallorca") in time changed her role to that of caregiver.

 Sand introduced Delacroix to Chopin in 1838, and the two men remained close friends until the composer's death.

 The double portrait showed Chopin playing the piano while Sand sat and listened.
 Little is known of the painting's origin or the circumstances of its execution.
-It is not known whether it was a commission or intended as a gift to the composer.
+It is unknown whether it was a commission or intended as a gift to the composer.
 It is known that Delacroix borrowed a piano so that the work could be painted in his studio.
 The double portrait was not finished, and one of the elements that was not painted was the piano.

-The Sand canvas is generally seen as the more interesting because, in its original form, it was intended as a counterpoint to the Chopin portrait, not as a stand-alone work.
+The Sand canvas is generally seen as the more interesting because its original form was intended as a counterpoint to the Chopin portrait, not as a stand-alone work.
 As such, it contravenes many conventions of portraiture.
 It was usual in 19th-century bust-sized paintings for the subject to be largely static, but here Sand is shown reacting to the music Chopin is playing, and highly animated and energetic in her emotional response.